 - Phone:(02) 4349 4809

-Ecology of estuarine and marine environments, with a view to understanding the functioning of benthic invertebrate and fish communities, focussing feeding relationships between fish that feed on those benthic invertebrates.
-Advanced understanding of resource partitioning among demersal fishes in coastal Australian waters, production of an innovative food web for those fishes, role of saltmarshes in promoting trophic relay from estuaries, impacts of yellow-tail kingfish aquaculture on the benthic environment, ecological function of coastal wetlands.
-Advanced application of multivariate analyses to support this research, including collaborations with Dr Bob Clarke and Prof. Ian Potter.
+Functional ecology of fish and invertebrates in marine, estuarine and freshwater environments, with a view to understanding potential human impacts, including fishing, fish stocking and aquaculture activities.
+Advanced understanding of resource partitioning among demersal fishes in coastal Australian waters, production of an innovative food web for those fishes, role of saltmarshes in providing fish habitat and promoting trophic relay from estuaries, ecological function of coastal wetlands and fish kills.
+Advanced application of multivariate analyses to support this research, including collaborations with renowned colleagues.

-Coordinated/delivered a wide range of first and second year courses in environmental and marine science and scientific practice.
+Coordinated/delivered a wide range of first and second year courses in environmental and marine science and scientific practice, including online courses, such as the very successful MARI1000 Our Oceans.
 Specialised teaching of third year courses in fish and fisheries biology and management, estuarine ecology and individual student research projects.
 Include blended learning approaches, focus on team teaching, and on mentoring more junior staff.
-Sole and joint supervision of >10 Hons, 1 MSc and two PhD students, examined over 30 Hons and PhD theses.
+Sole and joint supervision of >10 Hons, 2 MSc and two PhD students, examined over 30 Hons and PhD theses.

 - Doctor of Philosophy, Murdoch University

 - Estuarine, Coastal and Marine Ecology

 - Multivariate statistics